apollographql/apollo-kotlin/README.md

 ```

-For concrete examples of using response caches, please see the following classes in the [`apollo-integration`](apollo-integration) module:
+For concrete examples of using response caches, please see the following tests in the [`apollo-integration`](apollo-integration) module:
 `CacheTest`, `SqlNormalizedCacheTest`, `LruNormalizedCacheTest`.

 ## RxJava Support